-Model of Matter - which introduces students to the particle view of matter and how to separate substances.
-The Physical World - which introduces the forces that govern our world and how they can be controlled.
-Sorting Out Living Things - which introduces living things and how they are part of a larger living system.
-Our Place in Space - which investigates the position and motions of Earth in space.
+- Model of Matter which introduces students to the field of Science, basic equipment and the laboratory as well as particle view of matter and how to separate substances. - The Physical World which introduces the forces that govern our world and how they can be controlled. - Sorting Out Living Things which introduces living things and how they are part of a larger living system. - Our Place in Space which introduces the Earth- Sun-Moon system's cyclic changes.